 - Consider professional help for high-risk systems

-If you need expert help: Our EU AI Act Assessment service provides comprehensive compliance evaluation including AI classification, gap analysis, and complete remediation roadmap.
+If you need expert help: Our AI Risk Sprint (with EU AI Act focus) provides comprehensive compliance evaluation including AI classification, gap analysis, and complete remediation roadmap.

 Contact us to discuss your compliance needs.

 The clock is ticking.
-August 2026 will arrive faster than you expect.
+December 2, 2027 — and Colorado's February 2026 effective date before it — will arrive faster than you expect.